pilgrimagesoftware/dtrpg-sdk/README.md

-# DriveThruRPG application
+# DriveThruRPG SDK

-Meta-repository to organize DTRPG desktop applications
+Meta-repository to organize DTRPG SDK libraries and documentation